Franz Gotthardi: Reign of Francis II and fall from grace

+Role in the Jacobin conspiracy and imprisonment

 Gotthardi was clearly aware of the activities of the "Jacobin" conspirators organised by Martinovics, and though there is no indication that he ever conspired with them, it also appears that he never betrayed them to the regular security services.
 Of the 42 republican club members arrested and convicted, six were executed on 20 May 1795.
-Martinovics was one of these.
+Martinovics was one of them.
 Franz Gotthardi was not among those executed: instead he received a 35-year prison sentence.

+Death

-According to at least one source, it was as a consequence of the conditions under which he was held in prison that Franz Gotthardi died, probably during the final part of July 1795, less than six months after his sentencing.
+According to at least one source, it was due to the conditions of his imprisonment that Franz Gotthardi died, probably during the final part of July 1795, less than six months after his sentencing.